Tornadoes of 2022: June 16 (Indonesia)

 A tornado struck South Sulawesi, Indonesia, damaging 63 structures.
 One man died of a stress-induced medical issue during the tornado but was not a direct tornado-related fatality.

 June 16 (China)

 An EF2 tornado struck the large city of Guangzhou, China on the evening of June 16.
 Businesses and residential structures sustained considerable damage to their windows, roofs, and exteriors, and trees and power lines were downed.
 Vehicles were moved and damaged, and some metal buildings were severely damaged or destroyed, with sheet metal wrapped around power lines.
 The tornado caused major power outages and knocked out power to the city's subway lines.
 No serious injuries or fatalities occurred.

+June 19 (Utah)

+EF2 damage to trees in Indian Canyon.

+An extremely rare EF2 tornado struck remote southwestern Duchesne County, Utah, causing damage primarily to trees during the late morning of June 19, developing near U.S. Route 191 north of the ghost town of Castle Gate.
+The tornado reached an estimated maximum path width of approximately 0.5 miles (0.80 km) and produced its most significant damage in Indian Canyon, where extensive tree damage occurred with peak winds estimated at 125 mph (201 km/h).
+Almost all trees along a large hillside were downed, and additional severe tree damage was observed immediately north of U.S. Route 191, where numerous trees were snapped or uprooted.
+The tornado was on the ground for 4 minutes, traveling 2.08 miles (3.34 km).
+This was the first F/EF2 tornado documented in Utah in nearly 20 years, though two additional EF2 tornadoes were documented in the state in 2025.
+No injuries or fatalities were confirmed.

 June 27 (Netherlands)

 A fatal IF1/F1/T2 tornado touched down and caused considerable damage in the town of Zierikzee in the Netherlands.
 Homes sustained roof damage, and several adjoining townhomes were unroofed entirely.
 Trees and fences were toppled to the ground, and cars were damaged by flying debris.
 The fatality occurred when an elderly woman who was caught outside during the tornado was struck by flying debris.
 Nine other people were injured in Zierikzee.